munmeo1412/sales_analysis_of_vending_machine_comp/README.md

 + Create metrics, use Descriptive Analytics and Diagnostics Analytics tenique to analyze data
 +	Visualize and report data by Power BI with DAR format
 +	Find insights and make Data story with ARC format.
+Pls refer the dashboard file in pdf and ppbix format, and data insight story file